 “Edwards’s understanding of canine psychology will give new parents the confidence to maintain a canine-filled household, with strong pointers on avoiding mishaps and tragedy.” —Publishers Weekly

 According to the CDC, 4.5 million dog bites occur in the US annually, and more than half are to children under the age of eight.
 The majority of dog bites to children are from a family dog, or a dog that belongs to a friend or relative of the child.
-As certified-professional dog trainer Lisa J. Edwards—author of the London Times bestseller A Dog Named Boo — knows all too well, the dog/child relationship is simultaneously treasured, misunderstood, and sometimes feared.
+As certified-professional dog trainer and certified behavior specialist Lisa J. Edwards—author of the London Times bestseller A Dog Named Boo — knows from professional and personal experience that the dog/child relationship is simultaneously treasured, misunderstood, and sometimes feared.

-Please Don’t Bite the Baby (And Please Don’t Chase the Dogs): Keeping Our Kids and Our Dogs Safe and Happy Together (Seal Press / November / $16.00) chronicles Edwards’ endearing and entertaining journey to ensure that her household survives and thrives after she introduces her son to her motley pack of animals.
+Please Don’t Bite the Baby (And Please Don’t Chase the Dogs): Keeping Our Kids and Our Dogs Safe and Happy Together chronicles Edwards’ endearing and entertaining journey to ensure that her household survives and thrives after she introduces her son to her motley pack of animals.
 In a twist, Edward’s dog training techniques carry over into how she navigates her first year with a baby to mixed—but enlightening—results.

-Please Don’t Bite the Baby (and Please Don’t Chase the Dogs) provides potentially life-saving tools for parents, grandparents, and caregivers to manage the children and pets they love—together.
+Please Don’t Bite the Baby (and Please Don’t Chase the Dogs) will help you help your dog(s) to make the right choice.
+It provides potentially life-saving tools for parents, grandparents, and caregivers to manage the children and pets they love—together.